Shotbow/fudawiki-files/hanafuda/games/koi-koi.md

 As such, don't be surprised if the version here differs from what you may be used to.
 Many of these variations are collected at the end of the article.

 # Setup
 Game setup involves choosing a dealer [親 - おや, *oya*], shuffling the deck, and distributing the initial cards.

 A decision must also be made as to how long the game will last - 12 rounds is traditional, though other common options are 6 rounds, 3 rounds, or as many rounds as it takes for one player to reach 50 points total.
+Conventionally, each round corresponds to a month of the year; the first round is January, the second February, and so on.
+12 rounds is thus a *year*, 6 rounds a *half-year*, and 3 rounds a *season*.

-Any other house rules should also be established at this point in order to keep gameplay smooth and fair.
+Any other house rules should also be established at this point, in order to keep gameplay smooth and fair.

 ## Choosing the Dealer
 There is no required method for selecting who is the first dealer, though a typical method in hanafuda games is to shuffle the deck and have both players draw one card each.
 The player who drew a suit for the earliest month becomes the dealer.
 If both players drew from the same suit, the player drawing the higher point card becomes the dealer.
 In cases where there is a tie, this process can be repeated.